GowthamXeno/Form-Validation-Project/README.md

 ## How to Use

-1. Clone the repository: `git clone https://github.com/your-username/registration-form.git`
+1. Clone the repository: `git clone https://github.com/GowthamXeno/registration-form.git`
 2. Open `index.html` in your web browser.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments